 Gay & Lesbian Nightlife East Passyunk Avenue

-This South Philadelphia corridor is the country’s oldest Italian-American business district that’s now known for its cool bars and stylishly old-world bistros—and more and more gay and lesbian Philadelphians are starting to call this neighborhood home as a result.
+This South Philadelphia corridor is the country’s oldest Italian-American business district that’s now known for its cool bars and stylishly old-world restaurants—and more and more gay and lesbian Philadelphians are starting to call this neighborhood home as a result.

-Anchoring the rebirth is the Mexican-themed Cantina Los Caballitos, popular for its patio tables and flavorful margaritas; the Pub On Passyunk East, also known as “the P.O.P.E.,” a hangout for 20-somethings; Triangle Tavern, an update on an old school Italian-American restaurant-bar with adult water ice and vegan offerings; Townsend, an upscale French restaurant-bar; the dive-y Ray’s Happy Birthday Bar, known for its serious karaoke and cheap drinks; and Pat’s King of Steaks and Geno’s Steaks, Philly’s famously dueling cheesesteak vendors peddling late-night bites.
+Anchoring the rebirth is the Mexican-themed Cantina Los Caballitos, famous for its patio tables and flavorful margaritas; the Pub On Passyunk East, also known as “the P.O.P.E.,” a hangout for 20-somethings; Triangle Tavern, an update on an old school Italian-American restaurant-bar with adult water ice and vegan offerings; Townsend, an upscale French restaurant-bar; the dive-y Ray’s Happy Birthday Bar, known for its severe karaoke and cheap drinks; and Pat’s King of Steaks and Geno’s Steaks, Philly’s famously dueling cheesesteak vendors peddling late-night bites.
 Check the calendar for QOTA (“Queers on the Avenue”), which holds a monthly social event at different venues.

 Gay & Lesbian Nightlife New Hope

-LGBT-favorite spots include The Raven, a restaurant-nightlife complex offering dance parties and cabaret acts; The RRazz Room, where nationally known and regional cabaret acts and comedians perform; Bowman’s Tavern, which features hometown favorite Bob Egan as part of its entertainment line up; and Karla’s Bar & Restaurant, where locals go for a Basil Lemon Old-Fashioned and other innovative cocktails.
+LGBT-favorite spots include The Raven, a restaurant-nightlife complex offering dance parties and cabaret acts; The RRazz Room, where nationally known and regional cabaret acts and comedians perform; Bowman’s Tavern, which features hometown favorite, Bob Egan, as part of its entertainment lineup; and Karla’s Bar & Restaurant, where locals go for a Basil Lemon Old-Fashioned and other innovative cocktails.

-VISIT PHILADELPHIA® makes Philadelphia and The Countryside® a premier destination through marketing and image building that increases the number of visitors, the number of nights they stay and the number of things they do in the five-county area.
+VISIT PHILADELPHIA® makes Philadelphia and The Countryside® a premier destination through marketing and image building that increases the number of visitors, the number of nights they stay, and the number of things they do in the five-county area.